MooersLab/modular-annotated-bibliography-bibtex-org-mode/README.md

 ## Convenience functions (superpowers from Elisp)

 These functions save time and are great fun to use.
-They can be found in the package `mooerslab-functions.el` found [here](https://github.com/MooersLab/mooerslab-functions-el).
+They can be found in the Emacs Lisp package `mooerslab-functions.el` found [here](https://github.com/MooersLab/mooerslab-functions-el).
-You can use straight or use-package to load these functions directly from GitHub.
+You can use `straight` or `use-package` to load these functions directly from GitHub.

 ### get-citekeys-from-bibtex-file